Clinical trials analyses: ctrdata, a tool for leveraging register data

 Code example

 This covers how to obtain information of trials of interest from all supported registers, for plotting their start and completion over time.
-For more sophisticated examples, see the Articles under Documentation above.
+For more sophisticated examples, see the articles above.

 # Install our package ctrdata into the library